DUALFloodGNN: Physics-informed Graph Neural Network for Operational Flood Modeling: Experiments

 \subsection{Experimental Results}

 \paragraph{Overall Results.}

-The results for the water volume and flow prediction task are shown in table~\ref{tab:vol-flow-results}.
+The results for the water volume and flow prediction task are shown in tables~\ref{tab:vol-results} and ~\ref{tab:flow-results} respectively.
 For node volume prediction, DUALFloodGNN yielded the best results out of all the models, surpassing the RMSE of the second best model, GINE, by $35.53 \%$.
 The proposed model maintained its superior standing for edge flow regression compared to other benchmarked GNNs, improving the baseline RMSE by $41.21 \%$.
 Notably, baseline models that incorporated edge attributes (GAT and GINE) performed significantly worse in flow prediction, highlighting the importance of joint node and edge modeling for utilizing edge features.
-Moreover, DUALFloodGNN exhibited stable performance across different test sets, yielding a low standard deviation.
-Among all the models, only DUALFloodGNN had metrics for both water volume and flow as it is the only model capable of performing node and edge prediction within a single architecture.
+In terms of variability, DUALFloodGNN exhibited stable performance across different test sets, yielding a low standard deviation.
+Moreover, only DUALFloodGNN obtained metrics for both water volume and flow within a single model whereas other baseline architectures required multiple models for each prediction task.

 Each flood GNN model's performance was evaluated for water depth prediction given its prevalence in practical use-cases.
 Water depth was back calculated from DUALFloodGNN's predictions with a volume-to-elevation mapping provided in the HEC-RAS simulation.
 As observed in table~\ref{tab:wd-results}, the proposed model continued to outperform even domain-specific models, yielding a $72.37 \%$ improvement to the second best RMSE.
 In terms of classification, DUALFloodGNN accurately categorized flooded nodes by achieving a similar CSI of around 0.9 in both 0.05 and 0.3 m thresholds.
 SWE-GNN showed the same trend albeit at a much lower accuracy, while HydroGraphNet displayed a high delta between its CSI for the two cases.
 With regards to inference speed, DUALFloodGNN closely matches the low latency of HydroGraphNet with only a 0.85 second difference.
 Thus, DUALFLoodGNN preserves the same 2 to 3 orders of magnitude speed-up compared to numerical solvers as reported by the previous studies~\cite{Bentivoglio2023,Taghizadeh2025}.
-For example, an event that would take almost a day to run for a numerical model would only take around 2 minutes for our model to simulate.
+For example, an event that would take almost a day to run for a numerical model would only take around 3 minutes for our model to simulate.

 \paragraph{Event Analysis.}